NaviServer Programmable Web Server

 OCSPstapling

 This parameter activates OCSP Stapling for TLS/SSL connections (default off).
-OCSP Stapling allows a client to check during connection startup the state of the server certificate at the server of the issuer of the certificate (in particular, whether the certificate was revoked or not).
+OCSP Stapling allows a client to check during connection startup the state of the server certificate at the server of the issuer of the server certificate (in particular, whether the certificate was revoked or not).

 NaviServer performs two level of caching: in-memory caching and disk caching.
 When the server receives the first TLS request with OCSP stapling turned on, it checks for an already retrieved OCSP response.
 The disk cache file is saved in the "log" directory of the server and uses the serial number of the certificate to be checked as filename with ".der" as extension.
-When the disk cache file does not exist, an HTTP/HTTPS request is made to the server issuing the servers certificate as defined by the Authority Information Access (AIA) Extension.
+When the disk cache file does not exist, an HTTP/HTTPS request is made to the server issuing the server's certificate as defined by the Authority Information Access (AIA) Extension.
 The names of the file and the HTTP/HTTPS request for the OCSP response can be obtained from the system log of the server:

 ...